WorqHat Wizard

 - On first run, the wizard prompts for your WorqHat API key.

-.- Never commit secrets to version control.
+WORQHAT.mdincludes an Environment Setup section explaining how to setWORQHAT_API_KEYvia shell or.env.- Never commit secrets to version control.
 Treat

-files with care and add them to.gitignore
+.envfiles with care and add them to.gitignore.

 Troubleshooting